Written By: Stephen Smalenberger, EA

 Thrift Savings Plan

-Over the coming weeks, I will be discussing each in more detail and comparing the characteristics they provide.
+Over the coming weeks, I will be discussing our toolbox each in more detail and comparing the characteristics they provide.

 Ready to take the next step?

 Schedule a quick call with our financial advisors.

 The 2021 tax season is officially behind us!
 Over the past few years there have been unusual factors making tax preparation and planning more challenging than ever.

 Steve enjoys getting to know clients and hear their unique stories and the lessons learned which has brought them where they are today.
 One of the reasons he enjoys what he does is the ability to show the outcome that can be achieved with different choices.
 He also enjoys continually learning.